pomerium/pomerium/docs/guides/upstream-mtls.md

               - email:
                   is: user@example.com

-1. Now when you visit <https://openssl.localhost.pomium.io> you should see additional output under "Client certificate", confirming that the upstream service has read and validating Pomerium's client certificate.
+1. Now when you visit <https://openssl.localhost.pomium.io> you should see additional output under "Client certificate", confirming that the upstream service has read and validated Pomerium's client certificate.
 Your upstream service is now using mTLS for mutual authentication!

 Obviously, the OpenSSL server is a trivial upstream service, and is purpose-built to work with encryption and not do much else.
 Practical mutual authenticate can be a much more complex setup depending on the service, and may require a sidecar or service mesh.
 This exercise merely serves to demonstrate how easy it is to configure Pomerium to provide client certificates to the upstream service.